Information for Outpatients

 Missed appointments

-Please be aware that if you fail to keep your appointment without notifying the Outpatient Department, or if you change your appointment more than twice, we may discharge your care back to your GP.
+Please be aware that if you fail to keep your appointment without notifying the department, or if you change your appointment more than twice, we may discharge your care back to your GP.

 Patients who fail to attend their appointment cost the NHS millions of pounds every year.
 If you need to change your appointment please contact the number at the top of your appointment letter.